A-Breeze/premierconverter/development/data-conversion-challenge-202004.md

 # Data Conversion Challenge
 Challenge to automate the conversion of raw data into a specified format of data to make it more usable.

 **Important note**: The data used in this notebook has been randomised and all names have been masked so they can be used for training purposes.
+No data is committed to the project repo.
 This notebook is for development purposes only.

 This notebook is available in the following locations.
 These versions are kept in sync *manually* - there should not be discrepancies, but it is possible.
 - On Kaggle: <https://www.kaggle.com/btw78jt/data-conversion-challenge-202004>
 - In the GitHub project repo: <https://github.com/A-Breeze/premierconverter>.
-See the `README.md` for further instructions.
+See the `README.md` for further instructions, and the associated `simulate_dummy_data.md` notebook to generate the dummy data that is used for this notebook.
 <!-- #endregion -->

 <!-- #region _cell_guid="79c7e3d0-c299-4dcb-8224-4455121ee9b0" _uuid="d629ff2d2480ee46fbb7e2d37f6b5fab8052498a" -->